sjdevs01/study-logger-v2/README.md

 After this you can open the app on the site `http://127.0.0.1:1700` and whenever you start your machine, the app will be on.

-## If you want your name to appear in that corner and not User.
+## Optional: Display Your Name
 Rename the files in `data` folder to your name in lowercase (keep the `_d` in the file which has it) Then open `index.js` and on line 13, you will see `let userList = ['user']`, replace user with your name in lower case

-Then do `pm2 restart` and your name will appear in the little corner over there.
+Then do `pm2 restart` then `pm2 save` and your name will appear in the little corner over there.